 Is this drill of any use?

-Posted by Charles on 07/26/2025 at 11:22 AM
+• Posted by Deleted User on 07/26/2025 at 11:22 AM

 While studying a previous martial art I began going into a gym that had 6 heavy bags and I would push them all so that they were swinging in various directions.
 Then, I would “attack”.
 I was trying to simulate fighting a real, moving opponent.